Yehor-Mishchyriak/SAWNERGY/README.md

   - **Compatibility:** No breaking API changes; imports remain stable.
 PureML backends are unaffected.
 - **Embedding visualizer update**
   - Now you can L2 normalize your embeddings before display.
-- **Small improvements of the embedding module**
+- **Small improvements in the embedding module**
   - Improved API with a lot of good defaults in place to ease usage out of the box.
   - Small internal model tweaks.

 ## v1.0.7 — What’s new:
-- **Added plain SkipGram model**
+- **Added plain Skip-Gram model**
   - Now, the user can choose if they want to apply the negative sampling technique (two binary classifiers) or train a single classifier over the vocabulary (full softmax).
 For more detail, see: [node2vec](https://arxiv.org/pdf/1607.00653), [word2vec](https://arxiv.org/pdf/1301.3781), and [negative_sampling](https://arxiv.org/pdf/1402.3722).
 - **Set a harsher default for low interaction energies pruning during RIN construction**
   - Now we zero out 85% of the lowest interaction energies as opposed to the past 30% default, leading to more meaningful embeddings.
 - **BUG FIX: Visualizer**
   - Previously, the visualizer would silently draw edges of 0 magnitude, meaning they were actually being drawn but were invisible due to full transparency and 0 width.
-As a result, the displayed image / animation would be very laggy.
-Now, this was fixed, and given high pruning default, the displayed interaction networks are clean and smooth under rotations, dragging, etc.
+As a result, the displayed image/animation would be very laggy.
+Now, this was fixed, and given the higher pruning default, the displayed interaction networks are clean and smooth under rotations, dragging, etc.
 - **New Embedding Visualizer (3D)**
   - New lightweight viewer for per-frame embeddings that projects embeddings with PCA to a **3D** scatter.
 Supports the same node coloring semantics, optional node labels, and the same antialiasing/depthshade controls.
 Works in headless setups using the same backend guard and uses a blocking `show=True` for scripts.